jonnyhoeven/workshop/WORKSHOP.md

 ```

 - Browse to [https://argocd.k3d.local/applications/argocd/cat-app](https://argocd.k3d.local/applications/argocd/cat-app)
-- Press the `sync` button to sync the application with the repository.
+- Press the `sync` button to sync the application with your forked repository.
 - Your cat app is now deployed using ArgoCD.

 ### ArgoCD can Git Ops itself

 We just deployed the cat app using ArgoCD, but we still needed kubectl to apply the application.
 ArgoCD can also manage
-itself using GitOps, so we can deploy the cat-app by adding a new file in the `namespace/argocd/application` folder.
+itself using GitOps, we can deploy the `cat-app` by adding a new file in the `namespace/argocd/application` folder.

 - First edit [argocd.application.yaml](/namespace/argocd/application/argocd.Application.yaml) and change `repoURL` to
-  your fork, then apply the application manifest.
+  your fork, then apply the application manifest

-- Commit and push the changes to your fork.
+- Commit and push the changes to your fork

-- Apply the application to ArgoCD.
+- Apply the application to ArgoCD

 ```bash
 kubectl apply -f ./namespace/argocd/application/argocd.Application.yaml -n argocd